Left My Job Without Notice: Facing Legal Threats and a Rs 25,000 Demand – What Should I Do?

 abuhrd

-As a HR professional I would always suggest you to clear all liabilities and obtain proper NDC-No Demand Certificate -from your employer before a decent switch over.
-If you join another organisation without proper release, your next employment will lead to dual employment as not released formally.
-As far as liabilities are concerned, you have every right to know about even a penny of demand.
-If the employer demands any unjust demand, ask for break Ups and legality.
-Thanks & Regards
+As an HR professional, I would always suggest that you clear all liabilities and obtain a proper NDC (No Demand Certificate) from your employer before making a decent switch.
+If you join another organization without a proper release, your next employment may lead to dual employment as you have not been formally released.
+Concerning liabilities, you have every right to know about even a penny of demand.
+If the employer makes any unjust demands, ask for a breakdown and check its legality.

 saswatabanerjee

-You should reply to the letter asking them to clarify what the loss is pertaining to and how it was computed.
+There cannot be a letter just stating that you have to pay for company losses.
+You should reply to the letter asking them to clarify what the loss pertains to and how it was computed.

-I hope you got a relieving letter and have returned all assets to the company
+I hope you received a relieving letter and have returned all assets to the company.

 tajsateesh

-However, irrespective of fact that you don't have a bond with them, you should realize that you DID NOT serve the Notice period--maybe that's what the company was referring to?
+Please confirm or clarify if the wording used in your company's letter was "for company loss."
+However, irrespective of the fact that you don't have a bond with them, you should realize that you did not serve the notice period—maybe that's what the company was referring to?

-1] Have you got the Relieving & Experience Certificates when you left?
+1. Have you received the relieving and experience certificates when you left?

-2] Have you joined any new company which, I presume, was the cause for your resigning?
+2. Have you joined any new company which, I presume, was the cause for your resignation?

 TS